-(iii) These notes have very few comments on the current Tory/Lib Dem coalition’s policies: the press is full of points about this, and it is hardly necessary for me to re-iterate what anyone can read any day.
+(iii) My notes, however, have very few comments on the current Tory/Lib Dem coalition’s policies: the press is full of points about this, and it is hardly necessary for me to re-iterate what anyone can read any day.

 I would only say that I am saddened and angered at the attacks on the poorest and most needy, as the government claims to be ‘reducing the deficit’ – a deficit not caused by the poor.
 No amount of cutting of welfare etc will get us out of the recession: we need more and better-paid jobs, not less welfare!!